-- depot-file is the path in depot syntax; - rev is the revision number; - action is the operation the file was open for: add, edit, delete, branch, or integrate; - chnum is the number of the submitting changelist; and - type is the type of the file at the given revision. - If the file is locked (see p4 lock), a warning that it is \locked\ appears at the line's end.
+- depot-file is the path in depot syntax; - rev is the revision number; - action is the operation the file was open for: add, edit, delete, branch, or integrate; - chnum is the number of the submitting changelist; and - type is the type of the file at the given revision. - If the file is locked (see p4 lock), a warning that it is locked appears at the line's end.

 -a List opened files in any client workspace. -c changelist# List the files in pending changelist changelist# .
-To list files in the default changelist, use p4 opened -c default. g-opts See the Global Options section.
+To list files in the default changelist, use p4 opened -c default. -C workspace List only files that are open in the specified client workspace. g-opts See the Global Options section.